Stay abreast of COVID-19 information and developments here

 TO YOUR ESTATE PLAN?

-With amendments to tax laws targeting the foreign earnings of South Africans coming into effect on 1 March 2020, the number of local residents seeking to cease their South African tax residency and formalise their resident status for exchange control purposes has increased significantly.
+Since the amendments to tax laws targeting the foreign earnings of South Africans came into effect on 1 March 2020, the number of local residents seeking to cease their South African tax residency has increased significantly.
 Leaving the country could have significant implications for estate planning, however – here’s what you need to know.

-South Africans working abroad for more than 183 days during any 12-month period, which includes a continuous period exceeding 60 full days during that 12-month period, have until now not been taxed in South Africa on their foreign employment income.
+South Africans working abroad for more than 183 days during any 12-month period, which includes a continuous period exceeding 60 full days during that 12-month period, were until March 2020 not taxed in South Africa on their foreign employment income.
 Section 10(1)(o)(ii) of the Income Tax Act 58 of 1962 (ITA) provided a specific exemption for this income.

-As a result of this amendment, all South African tax residents working abroad will from March be subject to tax in South Africa on all foreign employment income earned exceeding R1.25 million.
-However, if tax has been paid on these earnings in the foreign host country, they’ll be able to claim this as a credit in South Africa, limited to the amount of local tax payable on the foreign earnings.
+As a result of this amendment, all South African tax residents working abroad are now subject to tax in South Africa on all foreign employment income earned exceeding R1.25 million.
+However, if tax has been paid on these earnings in the foreign host country, you’ll be able to claim this as a credit in South Africa, limited to the amount of local tax payable on the foreign earnings.

-If you haven’t formally emigrated, but have ceased your South African tax residency, how will it impact your estate plan, especially the intergenerational transfer of wealth?
+If you haven’t formally ceased your South African tax residency with SARS, how will it impact your estate plan, especially the intergenerational transfer of wealth?
 What do you need to think about?

-What if you don’t know that you’re the beneficiary of a trust?
+What if you don’t know that you are the beneficiary of a trust?
 In cases where a trust has been set up by parents or grandparents for the purposes of intergenerational planning and preservation of wealth, beneficiaries may not even be aware of their status as such.
-We can’t emphasise enough the importance of honest and open communication between generations – the financial impact can be significant if decisions are made without full knowledge by relevant family members of wealth transfer plans.
+We can’t emphasise enough the importance of honest and open communication between generations – the financial impact can be significant if decisions about wealth transfer plans are made without the relevant family members’ full knowledge.

 Then there are also implications if beneficiaries living abroad are in need of financial assistance, and the trustees authorise trust distributions to these beneficiaries.
 When a capital gain is distributed to a non-SA resident trust beneficiary, the conduit principle (shifting the tax burden to the beneficiary) will not apply and the trust will pay the taxes at a higher effective rate of 36%.